-Degree-seeking students accepted by the Warnell School of Forestry and Natural Resources are automatically considered for an assistantship; however, funds are limited.
-Consideration for Graduate School Assistantships is only available to students admitted for Fall matriculation.
-Consideration for Warnell School of Forestry and Natural Resources assistantships is available for students admitted for Fall or Spring matriculation.
+Degree-seeking students accepted by the Warnell School of Forestry and Natural Resources for Fall and Spring matriculation are automatically considered for a Warnell Assistantship if completed applications are received by the deadlines (see below); however, numbers of assistantships will vary with available funding from year to year.
+Consideration for Graduate School Assistantships is also automatic but only available to students admitted for Fall matriculation.

 1. Graduate School Assistantships